sc3141/homebridge-plugin-vera/README.md

 Veralite controllers, there are aren't many other choices :), but the app is great.
 I only wish that I could control all my home automation devices from my AppleTV 4K.

 **_Update 2020-06-21_**: I'm in the final testing stages release 0-0-5.
-It adds control for color bulbs.
+It improves the smoothness of dimming sliders by more efficient responses to change brightness.
+It also adds control for color bulbs.

 ## Home App Screenshots of Served Devices